aruleshrobotics-amhy/robot-navigation-simulator/README.md

 ## 🗂️ Project Structure

-robot-navigation-simulator/
+The project consists of the following files:

-├── main.py          # Main control loop
+main.py – Main control loop that runs the simulation

-├── robot.py         # Robot movement and decision logic
+robot.py – Contains robot state, movement, and decision logic

-├── environment.py   # Grid and obstacle handling
+environment.py – Defines the grid environment and obstacle handling

-└── README.md        # Project documentation
+README.md – Project documentation

 ---